ramyagreddy/codechallenge/README.md

 6. Project should build successfully with no errors.
 	Check the target/ folder which is .m2 repository on local.
 It should now contain the deployable WAR file **codechallenge-1.0.0.war**

-## How to run this project
-***You could either deploy this war file on Apache Tomcat installed on local server.
+***You could deploy this war file on Apache Tomcat installed on local server.
-(or)
-***You can import this maven project into eclipse and run the project using Run configuration for Spring Boot.
-Follow below steps to run the application on embedded Tomcat server provided by Spring boot.
-1.

-#complete this --------------->

 ## Engineering Methodology